Lewis-Cyber-Defense/pilots-handbook/defensive-security/linux-system-administration/os-info.md

 Users can be deleted by simply removing the line in `/etc/passwd` or by running `userdel -r <user>`

+**Only login users should have a shell**, users without login will have `<path>/nologin` as the shell.
+It wouldn't be dumb to check the nologin binary (or attempt user login) to verify that it works as intended.
 # Groups
 Groups are located in `/etc/group`, with the following format:
 `groupname:password:GID:users`